One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

 Manhattan’s Korea Town is also near Empire State Building.
 The main K-town area is concentrated on 32nd street between Broadway and 5th Avenue.
 There you will fine a ton of Korean restaurants, Karaoke bars, pool, beer pong, etc.

-Day 4 in New York: Lower Manhattan & Mid Town Manhattan (Black Pins)
+Day 4 in NYC: Lower Manhattan & Mid Town Manhattan

 <